pktgen/fgen/docs/guides/sample_app_ug/hello_world.rst

 Hello World Sample Application
 ==============================

-The Hello World sample application is an example of a simple CNDP application.
+The Hello World sample application is an example of a simple FGEN application.
 The application prints some system information and 'hello world' from each thread.

 Running the Application